-Since its inception in the early 1980s, the Sea Scallop Research Program at the Virginia Institute of Marine Science (VIMS) has played an integral role in the management and current success of the sea scallop (Placopecten magellanicus) fishery.
-While the core of our efforts center on quantifying the sea scallop resource available for harvest by the commercial fishery each year, our diverse research encompasses a wide array of applied research questions including:
+Since the inception of the Sea Scallop Research Program at the Virginia Institute of Marine Science (VIMS) in the early 1980s, it has played an integral role in the management and success of the Mid-Atlantic Bight and New England sea scallop (Placopecten magellanicus) fishery.
+While the core of our efforts center on quantifying the sea scallop resource available for harvest in the commercial fishery each year, our research efforts span a wide array of other subject areas including:

-Sea scallops constitute one of the most valuable commercial fisheries in the United States, which, until the mid-1990s, was severely overfished.
+Sea scallops constitute one of the most valuable commercial fisheries in the United States and, until the mid-1990s, was severely overfished.
 Through a combination of research, management and industry involvement, the Northwest Atlantic sea scallop stock has successful recovered.
 Some activities used to help rebuild the stock include rotational area management, limiting fishing days and allowable harvest, and gear modifications to limit mortality of young scallops.

-The goals of our program are to contribute to the sustainable management of the sea scallop resource, while pursuing innovative research that enhances our knowledge of sea scallops and the environment in which they live.
+The goals of our program are to continue to contribute to sustainable management of the sea scallop fishery, while also pursuing innovative research topics to enhance our knowledge about sea scallops and other associated organisms.